Cidan/Moonlight/README.md

 ## Moonlight CLI

-Moonlight comes package with a small helper CLI that automates parts of the development workflow.
+Moonlight comes packaged with a small helper CLI that automates parts of the development workflow.
 Install it with:

 ```bash
 go install ./tools/moonlight/.